kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

     - This last part is RNG heavy, as you only have a 50% chance to hit Malak

 ## Version History

+**v5.1 (August 2024)**
+- Added a strat that always avoids the Rakatan Warriors when leaving Lehon.
+- Miscellaneous minor fixes and corrections.

 **v5.0 (July 2024)**
 - New build using Scoundrel/TWF/Flurry, as well as Auto-Level Attribute Points.